Who Counts as a Health Insurance Dependent?

-A dependent for health insurance is the term for any person who is eligible for health insurance coverage under a policyholder’s plan.
-Typically, dependents are spouses and biological, adopted or step children of the primary beneficiary.
+A dependent for health insurance is any person (aside from the policyholder) eligible for health insurance coverage under a policyholder’s plan.
+Typically, dependents are spouses and biological, adopted, or stepchildren of the primary beneficiary.

-What should I know about covering my child as a health insurance dependent?
+What should I know about covering my child as a dependent for health insurance?

 If you have children, they are usually the first people who come to mind when considering who should be eligible for health insurance coverage as a dependent under your plan.
 But what are the requirements for adding children as dependents?

 Generally, any child who fits the following criteria may be considered a dependent under your health insurance plan:

 - The child must be under 26 years of age (or have been diagnosed with certain disabilities)

 - The child must be your biological child, adopted child, stepchild, or foster child who is under your care.
 If your child has siblings or children of their own, these children may also be covered as dependents

 - The child must have lived in your household for at least six months

 - The child may not be their own primary source of support.
 If the child works, their income must be less than half of the cost of their support expenses